Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources.md

   - Azure private DNS zones for private endpoints.
 - Set `subscription_id_connectivity` to ensure the Subscription is moved to the correct Management Group, and policies are updated with the correct values.

-When `deploy_connectivity_resources` is set to `true`, the module updates the `parameters` and `enforcement_mode` for a number of policy assignments, to enable features relating to the DDoS Protection plan and private DNS zones for private endpoints.
+When `deploy_connectivity_resources` is set to `true`, the module updates the `parameters` and `enforcement_mode` for a number of policy assignments, to enable features relating to the DDoS protection plan and private DNS zones for private endpoints.

 <!-- Some private DNS zones for private endpoints are bound to a specific Azure Region.
 By default, the module will use the location set for connectivity resources, or the `default_location` value (`eastus`), in order of precedence.